Are you new to the world of investing and looking for an app that can help things easy for you?

 - Beginning investors: If you’re new to investing, Stash’s tools and resources can help you to hone your skills and simplify the investing jargon.

 - Thematic/impact investors: With targeted investment options, you can invest with a purpose towards areas you’re passionate about.

-- Investors who need guidance in choosing investments: Stash takes the guesswork out of investing, providing you with investments matched to your risk and goals.
+- Investors who need guidance in choosing investments: Stash helps take the guesswork out of investing, providing you with investment options matched to your risk and goals.

 What Makes Stash Unique

 What sets Stash apart from its competitors is that it gives you total control over your investments.
 It allows you to choose various investments that make up your portfolio.
 If this is your first time investing, this may sound overwhelming.